 This information aims to inform customers of Cairns Bank how we deal with your personal information.
 It tells you about our credit reporting policy and how and when your information will be disclosed.
 It tells you of your rights under the Australian Privacy Act and what you can expect from us.
 If you have any questions or if anything is not clear, please talk to us.

-We have a seperate Consumer Data Right Policy which sets out how we will share data under the Customer Data Right laws when authorised to do so.
+We have a seperate Consumer Data Right Policy which sets out how we will share data under the Consumer Data Right laws when authorised to do so.

 Cairns Bank may collect your personal information: